You might be able to ask for your passport and other documents to be returned if you’ve sent them with your application but need them urgently.

 Use the cancellation form if you no longer need your documents returned.

-You can’t cancel your request if it’s already been processed.
+You cannot cancel your request if it’s already been processed.